JELCRAWFORD/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 ## Install packages, ssh keys, and other settings

-From a new terminal or PuTTY window, `ssh myedisonhostname.local`.
+From a new terminal or PuTTY window, `ssh root@myedisonhostname.local`.
 If you can't connect via `youredisonhostname.local` (for example, on a Windows PC without iTunes), you can instead connect directly to the IP address you found with `ifconfig` above.

 Log in as root (with the password you just set above), and run: